 78 – Add the Okhla Bird Sanctuary to the to-do list

-A nature lover’s paradise covering some 3.5 square kilometres on the banks of the Yamuna river, the Okhla Bird Sanctuary is regularly high atop the list for animal lovers who want authentic insights into Delhi’s grassland and wetland wildlife.
+A nature lover’s paradise covering some 3.5 square kilometers on the banks of the Yamuna River, the Okhla Bird Sanctuary is regularly high atop the list for animal lovers who want authentic insights into Delhi’s grassland and wetland wildlife.

 The natural sanctuary is home to over 300 bird species, not to mention countless plants, making it (obviously) one of the best places in the city to go birdwatching.
 Take a peaceful stroll through the lush greenery and wetlands that make up the sanctuary grounds, or rent a cart if you’re short on time and want more of an efficient visit.